EmreKilickiran/Machine-Learning-Simulation-Projects/transformer-failure-predictive-maintenance-ml/README.md

 # Predictive Maintenance Optimization for Power Distribution Networks

-Two computational models for predictive maintenance prioritization across a power distribution network, developed during an ML internship at **Enerjisa Enerji A.Ş.** (Turkey's largest electricity distribution company).
+Two computational models for predictive maintenance prioritization across a power distribution network, developed during an ML internship at **Enerjisa Enerji A.Ş.**.
 Both models were validated against real-world fault data and deployed into Enerjisa's operational maintenance workflow.

 ## Data Preprocessing